scg-unibe-ch/ese2016-team7/documentation/srs.md

 <h5>Placing an ad</h5>
 - A Manager must specify the general infos of the flat ad.
 He must add a title, the address (containing a Street and a City).
-- Further he has to add the date of the move-in. (no move-out date: _done_)
+- Further he has to add the date of the move-in. (no move-out date: _Done_)
 - He adds the price, the type of the flat (where he can choose between Apartment, House and Studio) and the area of the flat in square meters.
-- For the flat he must add a description of the property, including the amount of rooms (_done_) and can tick the following options: Animals allowed, garden, Cellar or Attic, Smoking inside allowed, balcony or patio, furnished, garage
+- For the flat he must add a description of the property, including the amount of rooms (_Done_) and can tick the following options: Animals allowed, garden, Cellar or Attic, Smoking inside allowed, balcony or patio, furnished, garage.
 - He can add pictures (optional) by uploading them.
 If he has uploaded pictures, he sees the name, the size and a delete option in a table.
 - The manager can add visiting times by choosing them in a calendar and setting the time.
 - An Ad can be marked as a Premium Ad where such will appear on top in the search.
 This is only possible if he has added a credit card, if he hasn't he is asked to do so. (_To be done_)
-- Manager should be able to add ads for selling houses, apartments and studios via auctions.(_done_).
+- Manager should be able to add ads for selling houses, apartments and studios via auctions.(_Done_).
-- If he wants so he can make an instant buy option for a fixed price (_To be done_)
+- If he wants so he can make an instant buy option for a fixed price (_Done_)

-<h5>Auctions</h5> (_Done_)
+<h5>Auctions</h5> (_To be done_)
-- There will be no possibility for a direct buy.
-If a user gets overbid, he will be messaged. (_done_)
+- If a user gets overbid, he will be messaged. (_Done_)
 - If a user is overbid he is messaged and told on which ad and by how much (_Done_)
-- If an auction ends, the manager is messaged and told on who won and for how much, including a link to the ad. (_done_)
+- If an auction ends, the manager is messaged and told on who won and for how much, including a link to the ad. (_Done_)
-- If an auction ends unsuccessfully, the manager is messaged with the possibility to restart the auction with (optional) adjusted parameters.(_done_)
+- If an auction ends unsuccessfully, the manager is messaged with the possibility to restart the auction with (optional) adjusted parameters.(_Done_)
 - When a user doesn't enter a bid high enough, he is told so by a nice looking message (_done_)
 - There is an instant buy option (_Done_)
+- If a user instant buys an ad, the highest bidder will be informed of that by a message appropriately. (_To be done_)
+- If a user instant buys an ad, the manager is messaged and told who bought the property and for how much, including a link to the ad. (_To be done_)

 <h5>Messages</h5>
-- In the messages he can choose between the following three options:
+- In the messages the user can choose between the following three options:
 - Inbox: In a table, messages received are shown in a table, ordered by subject, sender, recipient and date sent.
 If a message is unread, its blue, otherwise white.
 If clicked on it,  the message is shown below.
 - New: a window pops up in which the user must enter the mail address of the recipient (title “To:”), the subject of the message (title: “Subject”) and (optional) a message (title: “message”) if he wants to send a message.
 He then has a Send and a Cancel button
 - Sent: the mails sent by the user, displayed the same way as in the inbox